-Our Gambling Policy outlines whether or not new class 4 gambling venues (pokies) and new racing board venues (TAB) may be established in the district, and if so where they may be located.
+Our Gambling Policy outlines whether or not new class 4 gambling venues (pokies) and new TAB venues may be established in the district, and if so where they may be located.
 It also outlines our policy on relocation of venues.
 This policy must be considered before consent can be issued to operate these venues.

 This policy restricts the location where people can sell psychoactive products in our district.
 The Psychoactive Substances Regulatory Authority must consider our policy when making decisions on licence applications to sell these products.